Unbanned Bible Publications

 Arrests at the Jewish Liliesleaf Farm, Rivonia

 Before 1962, Mandela was arrested but repeatedly released for subversive, indiscriminate terrorist activities.
 For the protection of all South African’s citizens against indiscriminate attacks, why was he not jailed at the time?
-With the sharp South African intelligence, which then governed the country, it seems completely impossible that this dangerous man could walk free time and again!
-Nevertheless, he was not present when Walter Sisulu, Govan Mbeki, Raymond Mhlab and Ahmed Kathrada were arrested at Lilliesleaf Farm in Rivonia near Johannesburg.
+With the sharp South African intelligence service, which then governed the country, it seems completely impossible that this dangerous man could walk free time and again!
+Nevertheless, he was not present when Walter Sisulu, Govan Mbeki, Raymond Mhlab and Ahmed Kathrada were arrested at Liliesleaf Farm in Rivonia near Johannesburg.
 Five Jews, (always behind the communist drive and terrorist mayhem in South Africa and in the rest of the world,) were among those arrested - Lionel Bernstein, Hilliard Festenstein, Dennis Goldberg, Bob Hepple, and Arthur Goldreigh.
 Goldreigh and Harold Wolpe bought and managed Liliesleaf as headquarters for the banned Communist Party and it remains in their possession to this day.
 They used it mainly as “a bomb factory and a safe house” for terrorist commanders such as Mandela.

 STOMPIE SEIPEI (MOEKETSI) – MURDERED BY WINNIE’S THUGS

-These heinous agitations, coupled with her intimidation through her ‘football club’ or bodyguards, led to most merciless crimes against innocent black civilians and children such as Stompie Seipei or Moeketsi and his friends, whom she perceived a ‘apartheid informers.”
+These heinous agitations, coupled with her intimidation through her ‘football club’ or bodyguards, led to most merciless crimes against innocent civilians, policemen, and children such as Stompie Seipei or Moeketsi and his friends, whom she perceived a ‘apartheid informers.”
 It was alleged that “Stompie was slaughtered like a goat.”

-Planning, instigating, and participating in these crimes constituted the death sentence for Winnie Mandela and all her participating comrades.
-Instead, these atrocities were suppressed, minimized, ignored and even praised!
-If the ANC and the deceptive and manipulative Afrikaner Broederbond were not working together to Shift South Africa into communist mayhem, how could Winnie Mandela and most of the other terrorists in this country walk away from such terrible carnage unpunished? [‘Beating the One World Order,’ John Galt.]
+Because I speak out for all those who could not, and cannot speak for themselves, I now speak for all the ‘Stompies’ who were caught in the line of fire during this brutality against the citizens of South Africa.
+Incomprehensibly, these atrocities were suppressed, minimized, ignored and even praised!
+If the ANC and the deceptive and manipulative Afrikaner Broederbond were not working together to Shift South Africa into communist mayhem, how could Winnie Mandela and most of her communist comrades away from such terrible carnage unpunished? [‘Beating the One World Order,’ John Galt.]

-MANDELA’S EX-WIFE FACES THE TRUTH COMMISSION
+MANDELA’S EX-WIFE WINNIE FACES THE TRUTH COMMISSION

 This is what happened when Winnie went before the Truth Commission: “Johannesburg November 241997 – SAPA-AP: An image of brutality and cruelty involving Winnie Madikizela-Mandela emerged Monday from the first day of her requested public hearing before the TRC.
 One witness told how he last saw his son alive, badly beaten, in a vehicle with President Mandela’s ex-wife, while another said she was beaten by Winnie when she was three months pregnant...

 The TRC judged Winnie in its report to have been implicated in murders and ruled: “The commission finds Mandela herself was responsible for committing such gross violations of human rights… Winnie finally said sorry to Stompie’s mother and to the family of her former personal doctor whose killing she is alleged to have ordered after he refused to cover up Stompie’s murder…”

-Yet, in spite of this ruling, Winnie Mandela walked free – the great mother of a nation!
+Yet, in spite of this ruling, Winnie Mandela walked free – the great “mother of a nation!”

 APARTHEID TORTURE CAMP VLAKPLAATS

-The only proven and much condemned torture camp of this nature was Vlakplaats, under the command of Police Colonel Eugene de Kock.
+The only proven and much condemned torture camp of this nature that I am now aware of was Vlakplaats, under the command of Police Colonel Eugene de Kock, the “fall guy” for the apartheid regime government.
 Wikipedia reports, “[De Kock,] considered one of the darkest figures of the apartheid period… was the commanding officer of C1, a counter-insurgency unit of the South African Police that kidnapped, tortured, and murdered [some of the] anti-apartheid [terrorists] from the 80s to the early 90s.
 C1's victims included members of the African National Congress.

 UNMENTIONED ANC TORTURE CAMPS IN NEIGHBORING COUNTRIES

 “The Weekly Mail, the leading liberal newspaper in South Africa, also acknowledged reliance on material published in South Africa more than two years previously, as a source for its own exposure of torture and executions by the ANC… The reality of the ANC’s system of prison camps and the nature of its Security Department, Imbokodo, “the boulder that crushes” has been established without question.
 The ANC is no longer portrayed almost universally by the left and the liberals as saintly… Where previously there was silence, or uncritical celebration of the perpetrators of abuses there now is routine reference in the South African and international press to the issue of ‘the camps’.
 It is a truth that can no longer be suppressed…”

-SOUTH AFRICAN HISTORY ONLINE, Date: 19 October, 1992, “The African National Congress (ANC) released a report by an internal commission of inquiry (the Skweyiya Commission), appointed to investigate detainee abuse allegations in ANC camps abroad.
+South African History online, 19 October, 1992, “The African National Congress (ANC) released a report by an internal commission of inquiry (the Skweyiya Commission), appointed to investigate detainee abuse allegations in ANC camps abroad.
 The members of the Commission, Louis Skweyiya, Gilbert Marcus and Bridgitte Mabandla, found evidence of brutality and torture to extract confessions from alleged South African spies and other detainees.
 The worst abuses had been committed at the Quatro rehabilitation centre in Angola, but they added that the conditions in other ANC camps in Angola, Tanzania, Uganda and Zambia had in no way been acceptable…”